japanistry.com

 は is the particle that defines the topic of the sentence (when used as the topic particle the pronunciation is わ not は).
 It is the most fundamental particle in the language because it is present in every sentence even if it is not explicitly stated or repeated.

-Now, remembering that every sentence ends with a verb and that the particle always follows the word or phrase which it is defining we have the below as the most basic sentence structure.
+Now, remembering that every sentence ends with a verb and that the particle always follows the word or phrase that it is defining, we have the below as the most basic sentence structure.

 【TOPIC】は【NOUN】です。